Hapoel Ramat Gan Givatayim F.C.: History

 Hapoel Ramat Gan finished the regular 2010–11 season at the bottom of the Israeli Premier Division, with just eight points – seventeen points adrift of the penultimately placed Bnei Sakhnin.
 They had already been deducted four points due to double contracts with players and staff from the previous year.
 They then finished at the foot of the Bottom Play-Offs mini-table and so were relegated into the Liga Leumit along with Hapoel Ashkelon.

 In 2012–13, they were relegated from the Premier League and yet still won their second State Cup as they defeated Hapoel Ironi Kiryat Shmona 4–2 on penalties after a 1–1 draw.

+In 2025-2026, the club won promotion from the Liga Leumit, The second tier of Israeli football, by placing 2nd behind Maccabi Petah Tikva.